Konanxd/Hotel-Management/README.md

 # Hotel-Management
-Hotel Management Software with Java GUI and SQL
+Hotel Management Software with Java GUI and SQL including:
-\nList of feature:
 - Check-in
 - Auto Check-out (based on the check-out date)
 - Manage room